anodyne/docs/guides/permissions.md

 - *Level 2*: can only be executed by IP address.
 Using this level will prevent a user from accessing any portion of the site, even as a regular visitor.

 {% warning title="Caution" %}
-Use level 2 bans sparingly as doing so can have a detrimental affect on site performance.
+Use level 2 bans sparingly as doing so can have an impact on site performance.
 If Nova is actively watching for multiple IPs, it could continually slow down the site's operations and performance for the users actively playing the game.
 {% /warning %}

 To add a ban, select the **Add Ban** option and fill out the appropriate fields: